TRAINING FOR TWO

 Gina Conley, MS

-Is There One Best Posture for Pregnancy?
+Pregnancy Posture: Is There Really One Best Position?

 If you’ve spent any time scrolling through pregnancy content on social media, you’ve likely encountered posts preaching the necessity of perfect posture during pregnancy.
 You’ve probably seen diagrams of women standing ramrod straight, with their ears, shoulders, hips, knees, and ankles in one perfect vertical line—accompanied by claims that deviating from this ideal could lead to malpositioned babies or even C-sections.
-But let’s pause for a second and ask: Is there really one perfect posture that you must maintain throughout pregnancy?
+But let’s pause for a second and ask: Is there really one perfect pregnancy posture that you must maintain throughout pregnancy?

 In today’s Moments with MamasteFit episode, we’re here to help you tune out the noise and focus on what actually supports your pregnancy, your baby, and your body.

-Is There a Perfect Posture?
+Is There a Perfect Pregnancy Posture?

 Let’s get one thing clear right away: there is no single “perfect posture” you need to maintain during pregnancy.